-Having considered the PADI game theoretically, we now move on to examine a few case studies of PADI's early users.
 Four design teams were studied, all early users of the PADI system.
 In three cases (FOSS, GLOBE, and BioKIDS) designers were sent individual written surveys, which were followed up by group interviews.
 In the fourth case (Floating Pencil), the design process was observed directly over the course of four months.
-Here we give an overview of the results of this study.
-In a future technical report, we will examine the results more thoroughly.